fritzo/pomagma/doc/philosophy.md

 and a "maximally-coarse" semantics <a href="#user-content-2">[2]</a>
 where as many programs as possible are considered equal.
-At the core of the Pomagma system is an equation prover that is used for verification and search/suggestion.
+At the core of the Pomagma system is an inference engine that is used for verification and search/suggestion.

 ### Language: the &lambda;-join-calculus